About

 Do you provide linens?

 Yes!
-We provide linens including sheets, blankets, pillows and towels.
+We provide linens including sheets, blankets, and pillows.
 Campers using the tent sites need to bring their own gear, but they can borrow towels as well.
+We encourage folks to bring their own towels, though we have towels available for rent for $5.

 Do you provide shampoo?